 Hold on!
 Maybe not!

 Maybe your life, as ordinary as it seems now, will some day serve a greater purpose through a descendant or someone you become friends with.
 In a later generation ~ maybe ten or twenty generations from now ~ someone may do something extremely important for souls of the world.
-And it was made possible because of your “unordinary life” way back in the early 21st century when you survived one day at a time.
+And it was made possible because of your “unordinary life” way back in the early twenty-first century when you survived one day at a time.

-The scripture for today, March 28, is Mark 3:28fas found in the New Testament of the Bible:
+The scripture for today, March 28, is Mark 3:28f as found in the New Testament of the Bible: